R-udren/VoiceChatOver9000/README.md

 # AI Assistant

 This project is an AI Assistant built using Python.
-It uses OpenAI's GPT-3.5-turbo model for conversation and the Whisper API for speech recognition.
+It uses OpenAI's models for conversation and the Whisper API for speech recognition.

 ## Prerequisites